 Scranton - Churdan is a very small town located in the state of Iowa.
 With a population of 1,730 people and just one neighborhood, Scranton - Churdan is the 286th largest community in Iowa.
-Much of the housing stock in Scranton - Churdan was built prior to World War II, making it one of the older and more historic towns in the country.
+Scranton - Churdan has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Scranton - Churdan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Scranton - Churdan is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Scranton - Churdan who work in management occupations (22.95%), office and administrative support (11.14%), and maintenance occupations (4.16%).

-Being a small town, Scranton - Churdan does not have a public transit system used by locals to get to and from work.
+Scranton - Churdan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Scranton - Churdan who are college-educated is close to the national average for all communities of 21.84%: 18.30% of the adults in Scranton - Churdan have a bachelor's degree or advanced degree.
+The education level of Scranton - Churdan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.30% of adults 25 and older in Scranton - Churdan have a college degree.

 The per capita income in Scranton - Churdan in 2022 was $35,949, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $143,796 for a family of four.
 However, Scranton - Churdan contains both very wealthy and poor people as well.